IRCAN/PIpeline_NGS_Variants/README.md

 __Quick Start :__

-Download VarAn.
+Download VarAn (green button, in top rigth).

 Extract and go in the scripts repertory.
 Open the terminal and write:

 ```
-cd your/path/to/the/repertory
+cd your/path/to/the/repertory/Pipeline_NGS_Variants/scripts
 ```

 Run the installLog.sh with this command
 ```
 sudo bash installLog.sh
 ```
-Follow the instructions, and choose __43 , 45__ to download the Human Grch37 data from VEP, and __27__ for the Human genome fasta file.
+Follow the instructions, and when you will need to download the Human Grch37 data from VEP, choose __43 45__ , and for the Human genome fasta file, write __27__ .

 You also need to download ["CosmicCompleteExport.tsv"](http://cancer.sanger.ac.uk/cell_lines/files?data=/files/grch37/cosmic/v75/CosmicCompleteExport.tsv.gz) from Cosmic database.
 Follow the instructions on the link.